markwilkening21/markwilkening21.github.io/index.md

 Next I will be working on Modules about Package Management Systems, DPKG, and APT.

 I'm moving at a good pace, I really enjoy the format of the modules and I love messing around in Ubuntu using a VM.
+No blockers.

 ## Week 4 Update - February 3 - February 9, 2025